Randalab6/cr-extension/README.md

 ## Features

-- View random historical events that happened on this day in history.
+- **Historical Events**: View random historical events that happened on this day in history.
-- Like events and save them to your favorites for later reference.
+- **Favorites**: Like events and save them to your favorites for later reference.
-- Download events for personal record or offline access.
+- **Offline Access**: Download events for personal record or offline access.
-- Share events with friends or on social media.
+- **Social Sharing**: Share events on social media.
-- Easily retrieve new events with a click, refreshing your daily historical insights.
+- **Easy Refresh**: Easily retrieve new events with a click, refreshing your daily historical insights.

 <br>
 <img width="320" src="https://github.com/Randalab6/cr-extension/assets/31637771/8d6f4635-59c6-464c-8527-9db506a709bb">